Link aggregation allows the simultaneous (or conditional) use of multiple physical links to enable

 flow based.
 Where packet-based is suitable for protocols not susceptible to reordering penalties and flow-based is suitable for protocols such as TCP where it is desirable to keep a conversation on a single link unless we can't avoid having to re-assign it.
 Additionally, a target allocation of traffic used by the bonding policy can be derived/specified in the following ways:

-- Automatically: This is the easiest and requires no user configuration.
 The bonding layer measures and senses the link properties and determines a target allocation based on perceived quality and capacity.
-Weaker, less reliable links will have less traffic allocated to them and stronger, more reliable links will have more traffic allocated to them.
+Weaker, less reliable links will have less traffic allocated to them over time and stronger, more reliable links will have more traffic allocated to them over time.
 Optionally, the user can specify a set of weights (totaling

 1.0) to inform the bonding layer how important certain link properties are.
-For instance, one may primarily be concerned with latency and jitter but not total throughput:
+For instance, one may primarily be concerned with latency and jitter: